kedweber/clips-frontend-angular2/README.md

 This repository is meant as a skeleton framework for a private production, CLiPs, which is designed to assist educational professionals in the Southeast Asian markets.
-While providing me with the ability of exposing the public both to the CLiPs project, it will also help others who want to create a multi-platform, responsive mobile/web app (Android and iOS), in Angular 2, while incorporating test driven development in a transpiled hard-typed JavaScript.
+While providing me with the ability of exposing the public both to the CLiPs project, it will also help others who want to create a multi-platform, responsive mobile/web app (Android and iOS), in Angular 2, while incorporating test driven development in a hard-typed JavaScript [TypeScript ~ ECMA 6] transpiled to ECMA 5 (which can also be used in your developments instead of TypeScript).

 The database here will be a severally crippled flat JSON file version simply for the sake of example.
 If you have an interest in this educational profiling/reporting system, please do contact me via the